Great Gable (band)

 Great Gable are an Australian indie rock band formed in Bunbury, Western Australia in 2014.
-The band consists of Alex Whiteman (lead vocals, guitar), Matt Preen (lead guitar), Chris Bye (bass guitar), and Madi Hanley (drums).
+The band consists of Alex Whiteman (lead vocals, guitar), Matt Preen (lead guitar) and Chris Bye (bass guitar).
 Brandon Richards previously performed as the band's bass guitarist until 2017 and Callum Guy as the drummer until his departure from the band in 2023.

 Their 2020 singles, "All My Friends", "Blur" and "Tracing Faces" were added to rotation on national youth broadcaster Triple J. They released their debut album Tracing Faces on 7 August 2020, which peaked at number 78 on the ARIA Albums Chart.

 Their musical style consists primarily of indie rock, rock and alternative rock, with occasional reggae and blues influences.